saramilovanova/deep-learning-project/README.md

 * Generated samples
 * Intermediate artifacts

-Together with the code in this repository, these files provide everything required to reproduce the experimental pipeline and reported results.
+Together with the code available in this GitHub repository, these files provide everything required to reproduce the experiments and reported results.

 ---